-“It’s all mental,” she told the reporter from ESPN2.
+“It’s all mental,” she told the reporter order doxycycline online from ESPN2.
 Sonya set a goal, pictured herself eating 45 hot dogs in 10 minutes, and then, in competition, did it for real.

 See how important goal-setting is?
 Visualization?
 See what you can learn on a hot summer’s day just sitting at home watching wacky sports on ESPN2?
 I can hardly wait for the Olympics.

 After the female hot dog eaters competed, it was the guys’ turn.
 A trim-looking fellow named Joey Chestnut — the favorite, who holds 27 world records — won his competition by eating 65 hot dogs in 10 minutes, a jaw dropping 20 more than Sonya.
 According to information on the Nathan’s website, each hot dog has 290 calories, 17 grams of fat and 710 milligrams of sodium.

 If my very rough calculations are correct, in 10 minutes Joey Chestnut consumed enough calories and suspicious nutrients to feed 1,000 youngsters in Texas who don’t know where their next meal is coming from.
 Go Joey!